 It's been a long and contentious election season.
 We hear you on that!
 But when you go to the polls, please keep your energy up until the very end and pay close attention to the bottom of your ballot.
-There you'll find three local bond referendums whose outcomes will shape the future of Charlotte.
+There you'll find a bond referendum that will shape the future of Charlotte.

 Sustain Charlotte's vision is for "a region in which everyone has the knowledge, resources and opportunity to make choices with a clear awareness of their combined social, economic and environmental impacts."
-We invite you to empower yourself with the knowledge of what the proposed bonds include, and then go take advantage of your opportunity to vote!
+We invite you to empower yourself with the knowledge of what the proposed bond includes, and then go take advantage of your opportunity to vote!

 Past bonds have supported workforce housing like The Retreat at Renaissance, pictured above.

-Voter approval of the bonds would mean funding for:Read more
+Voter approval of the bond would mean funding for:Read more

 (by Shannon Binns, Executive Director of Sustain Charlotte)